 Born in the year 1957 to a very affluent family in the hill country city of Kandy, Sri Lanka, the Sage's lay life was filled with great worldly achievements as a young boy and also as an adult.
 Having been educated at one of the foremost schools in the country he was an extremely brilliant student, both in sports and studies.
 After graduating from one of the most prestigious universities in the capital city of Colombo, graced with an intellectual character and personality, he soon saw himself working with some of the leading corporate firms in the nation at the time.
 Having been recognized as an oratorical champion from a very young age in pretty much all the institutions where he hailed from, his lay life saw him contributing to many social services and social development programs in Sri Lanka during the mid-'80s.
 He was also blessed with all the worldly luxuries one could ever dream of achieving at a very young age, with great family life and children.
-It was during this very peak of his young lay life whilst enjoying all the worldly luxuries that his curious mind, clear consciousness and researching type character that lead him in search of answers to very important questions that bothered him, "why did the young prince Siddhārtha leave all these worldly luxuries behind?", "what is it that he lacked in his lay life as a young crown prince?", "what is it that he preached to the world after reaching supreme Buddhahood?", "is it achievable today?", "am I able to find those who have gone forth in this noble path of practice today?".
+It was during this very peak of his young lay life whilst enjoying all the worldly luxuries that his inquisitive mind, clear conscious, persevering character and mentality that lead him in search of answers to some of the most important questions that bothered him at the time, "why did the young prince Siddhārtha leave all these worldly luxuries behind?", "what is it that he lacked in his lay life as a young crown prince?", "what is it that he preached to the world after reaching supreme Buddhahood?", "is it achievable today?", "am I able to find those who have gone forth in this noble path of practice today?".
 In order to find the answers to these questions, he at a very young age of 24, started his own research that ended up spanning nearly two decades.
 This interesting journey of finding the true noble teaching of Gautama The Buddha, eventually made him achieve the very fruits of the pristine dhamma as a noble being.

 Maha Arahant centered his talks and sermons mainly on his own experiences on progressing the path practically which started way back in the year 1990 as a layman and lasted nearly a decade.
 He donned robes in the year 2001, at the age of 44 after reaching the pinnacle of supreme Arahanthood, thereby completing Gautama The Buddha's doctrine through his own determination and effort, whilst been guided by noble teachers all the way.
 His preceptor during the final fruition achievement stages was The Most Venerable Agga Mahā Kammattānāchāriya Arahant Kirimatiyāné Ariyagnāna Thero (whom Maha Arahant Wajirabuddhi Thero ordained under) who was the chief meditation master in one of the most prominent forest meditation monasteries in the dense forests of Sri Lanka.
 His journey, since he was a layman seeking the pristine dhamma path up to now has not been a bed of roses, but a path with many difficult hurdles and hardships which he overcame with commitment and effort to achieve the supreme Nibbāna and seize his samsāric journey.
-The Maha Arahant is, without a doubt an example to anyone regardless of race, sex, creed, caste, or any social status (regardless whether he or she is a monk or a layman) who wishes to go forth in the noble dhamma path of practice as clearly defined by Gautama The Buddha.
+The Maha Arahant is, without a doubt an example to anyone regardless of race, ethnicity, nationality, class, caste, religion, belief, sex, gender, language, or any social status (regardless whether he or she is a monk or a layman) who wishes to go forth in the noble dhamma path of the Buddha.

 The Maha Arahant Mahanuwara Wajirabuddhi Thero's existence on the face of this earth is by far the greatest blessing on those who are searching the noble path of practice for the attainment of Nibbāna and to all mankind since the time of the Great Gautama The Buddha.